uhasker/getting-things-done-in-next-js/src/chapter5/03-react-effects.md

 ```

 If you run this, you will see that the counter just keeps incrementing in an infinite loop.
-This is because, the effect calls `useState`, which will trigger a rerender, which will trigger the effect again, which will call `useState` etc.
+This is because, the effect calls `setCount`, which will trigger a rerender, which will trigger the effect again, which will call `setCount` etc.

 React is actually smart enough to realize the problem and will log the following warning to the console: